umarhassan-mitodl/22.033-fall-2011/content/video_galleries/videos-class-notes/announcements.md

 These two heat exchanger references are very valuable.
 Not only do they give you the basics of heat exchanger design, they also have a ton of good references at the end of each section.

 Hewitt, G. F., executive editor. *Heat Exchanger Design Handbook*.
 5 volumes.
-Begell House. \[MIT Libraries has the 1998 edition; the publisher has recently launched a [fee-based online edition](http://hedh.begellhouse.com/).\]
+Begell House. \[MIT Libraries has the 1998 edition; the publisher has recently launched a {{% resource_link "af8ac211-c39b-4072-9b3b-3fda4ae25ee4" "fee-based online edition" %}}.\]

 Shah, R. K., and D. P. Sekulic. *Fundamentals of Heat Exchanger Design*.
 John Wiley & Sons, 2002.
 ISBN: 9780471321712.

 I also came across free downloadable heat transfer textbook by MIT MechE Professor John Lienhard.
 Chapter 3 has some really good pictures to show what heat exchangers look like and it covers the basics of design.

-Lienhard, J. H. IV, and J. H. Lienhard V. [*A Heat Transfer Textbook*](http://web.mit.edu/lienhard/www/ahtt.html).
+Lienhard, J. H. IV, and J. H. Lienhard V. {{% resource_link "2ed77d70-bacf-4307-a08c-f5e8d1970601" "*A Heat Transfer Textbook*" %}}.
 4th ed.
 Dover Publications, 2011.
 ISBN: 9780486479316.

 ## {{< anchor "annc_3" >}}{{< /anchor >}}Recitation 2 Follow Up

 *Topics:* Gantt Chart; EES and Heat Transfer
 *Posted by:* Tyrell Arment

-This is the [Gantt chart template for Excel](http://www.vertex42.com/ExcelTemplates/excel-gantt-chart.html) that we used in class.
+This is the {{% resource_link "441dccf7-31e8-440d-9cae-0bb1bc2e55b0" "Gantt chart template for Excel" %}} that we used in class.
 You can download it for free.
 It does have a few tricks to get used to, but it is a very convenient way to display a lot of information.

 I am still planning on holding a recitation related to thermal design using the EES computer program whenever that gets operational; however, in the mean time I know that some of you have questions on general heat exchanger design concepts.
 I would recommend reading through Chapter 11 of the *Introduction to Heat Transfer* book by Incropera, DeWitt, Bergman, and Lavine if you have it available.